bevyengine/bevy-website/release-content/0.15/release-notes/14663_shader_storage_buffer.md

-A new asset `ShaderStorageBuffer` has been added to simplify working with storage buffers in custom materials and compute shaders as part of our ongoing work to make working with compute simpler.
+A new asset `ShaderStorageBuffer` has been added to simplify working with storage buffers in custom materials and compute shaders.
+Storage buffers are large, GPU-accessible memory buffers designed for storing data that can be read from or written to by shaders.
+Unlike smaller, more restricted uniform buffers, storage buffers allow you to store large amounts of data, making them perfect for general purpose tasks where large datasets need to be processed.
+Examples include managing complex data in physics simulations (like particle systems), holding the transformation data for thousands of objects in a scene, or storing procedural geometry information for dynamic terrain generation.
+Storage buffers are particularly useful when different stages of the rendering pipeline (such as compute shaders and rendering passes) need to share and update large amounts of data efficiently.

 ```rust
 #[derive(Asset, TypePath, AsBindGroup, Debug, Clone)]